This Organic Water-Based Lubricant Is Worth Shouting About

 But we all know that just because something looks pretty doesn't mean it works well.
 That's decidedly not the case with Nixit's lubricant.
 This stuff is good.
 In my hand, the lube felt thicker than most I'd used before.
 More substantive.
 I worried that it'd be sticky or greasy, but it was neither.
 In fact, it felt pretty damn natural.
 It honestly felt like how you feel on your best, wettest day.
 As if you had just made a whole lot more lubricant down there.
 Which is exactly what I want a lube to do.

 The lube's real claim to fame, though, is its 100% organic, all-natural formula.
 Its naturally-derived and organic aloe vera-based formula felt ultra-moisturizing and actually encouraged my vag's own lubrication production, keeping me feeling good and wet just after one small pump.
 Not only did it feel good (and keep feeling good), but it felt as natural as the ingredients it was made out of (and without any distracting scents).
-Plus, because it's water-based, it won't break down latex condoms or silicone toys (like oil-based lubes can), so you don't have to worry about what accessories you're bringing into the bedroom with it.
+Plus, because it's a water-based lubricant, it won't break down latex condoms or silicone toys (like oil-based lubes can), so you don't have to worry about what accessories you're bringing into the bedroom with it.

 Truly, if you're looking for your next lube, this one is it.